-Jacqueline LiCalzi is a Managing Director, Global Head of Regulatory Relations, and a member of the Firm’s Management Committee.
-She is also the Firm’s Senior Point of Contact with the Federal Reserve for its supervisory program.
-Ms. LiCalzi leads the day-to-day activities of the Enterprise Regulatory Oversight Committee and is also a member of the Firm’s Risk Committee, Global Franchise Committee, Operational Risk Oversight Committee, and Culture, Values and Conduct Committee.
-She is also Chair of Morgan Stanley’s Political Action Committee.
+Jacqueline LiCalzi is a Managing Director, Global Head of Regulatory Relations, and a member of the Firm's Management Committee.
+She is also the firm's senior point of contact with the Federal Reserve for its supervisory program.
+She is also Chair of Morgan Stanley's Political Action Committee.

 Ms. LiCalzi joined Morgan Stanley in 2006 from Credit Suisse where she was the Counsel to the Global Head of Compliance.
-Prior to that, she was an in-house litigator at UBS Financial Services and PaineWebber, and a Litigation Associate at Davis Polk & Wardwell, following a clerkship for a federal district judge in the Southern District of New York.
+Prior to that, she was an in-house litigator at UBS Financial Services/PaineWebber, and a Litigation Associate at Davis Polk & Wardwell, following a clerkship for a federal district judge in the Southern District of New York.

-She earned her JD from Fordham University School of Law, and a BA from Hofstra University (summa cum laude, Phi Beta Kappa, Woman of the Year).
-Jackie is a member of the Board of Directors of TDF (fka Theatre Development Fund) and is a member of both the Women in Leadership and College of Liberal Arts and Sciences Advisory Boards for Hofstra.
+Ms. LiCalzi earned her JD from Fordham University School of Law, and a BA from Hofstra University (summa cum laude, Phi Beta Kappa, Woman of the Year).
+She is a member of the Board of Directors of TDF (fka Theatre Development Fund), and of the Peconic Land Trust.
+She is also a member of the Advisory Boards of both Women in Leadership and College of Liberal Arts and Sciences for Hofstra.